Name: John Cooley

 very substantial number of its population.
 Exiling them to colonies, even

-British population would not go voluntarily (although, of course, many did).
+would not go voluntarily (although, of course, many did).
+They simply were

 But even a nation and country that enslaved Africans for life believed